kwan22/consistency/science.md

   Controlling extension timing is important for achieving different kinds of trajectories.
 In general, for a short-range horizontal speed burst (e.g. hyper bhop), it's fastest to jump early in the extension to reach hyper-speed earlier.
 For carrying speed over longer distances (e.g. ultras), jumping later on extension is faster due to keeping a higher speed from less air friction losses, propagating to a larger 1.2x multiplier on ultras as well.

 <img src="./media/science/2a_awake_ultra_comparison.webp" width="480"/> <img src="./media/science/2a_awake_ultra_comparison.png" width="480"/> <br>
-> Comparison of a canonical ultra: composed of an extended hyper into a buffered downdiagonal.
+> Comparison of a canonical ultra, composed of an extended hyper into a buffered downdiagonal with sufficient elevation drop.
 The upper animation/image shows a 1st frame extension, and the lower animation/image shows a last frame extension.
-The 1st frame extension gets the earlier speed burst and is initially faster, but last frame extension retains higher speed over longer distances.
+The 1st frame extension gets the earlier speed burst and is initially faster (red lines), but last frame extension retains higher speed over longer distances (green lines).

   Differences in extension timing may not always be relevant in terms of determing success vs failure of a strat, and are generally more important for intrinsic movement optimization.
 However, some strats are more sensitive to these small differences in speed.
 In these cases, I may take effort to target a particular extension frame I want if I feel that achieving success is sensitive enough to those speed differences to warrant it.
 For example, in the 2nd long room of 1500m, I try to be mindful of aiming for later extensions to generate higher speeds, making it easier to make the cycle I want. <br>
 <img src="./media/science/7a_1500m_2ndlong_ultra.png" width="480"/> <br>